mountblue/python-javascript-full-stack-path/README.md

 ### ToDo List

-	Implement a todo list with ordering which interacts with a backend Web Server in Node or Django with each update.
+	Implement a todo list with ordering which interacts with a backend web server in Node or Django with each update.

 ### NavTree Project in React

-	Implement the NavTree structure using the React library.
+	Implement the navigation tree structure using the React library.

-	Name the project navtree-react-(name)

 ## Redux